 Find out more about some of the many traditions around the world celebrating John’s birth.
 Below are a few links with interesting information:

 •In the Basque region, bonfires are prevalent. •In Canada, this feast day is a major celebration, and is even the National Holiday in Quebec.
 Religious celebrations have segued into patriotic and political celebrations, as well. •Ireland celebrates Midsummer’s Eve with bonfires, and there was also a tradition of a parade of tradesman on Saint John’s Day.
 Learn more here and here. •John the Baptist is the patron saint of Florence, Italy, where this feast day is celebrated on a very grand scale.
 There are parades, a soccer game, and a procession from the Duomo to the entrance of the Baptistry.
 Read more about this celebration here.
-Here is a link to information for the 2018 San Giovanni Battista Festival in Florence, Italy.
+Here is a link to information for the 2020 San Giovanni Battista Festival in Florence, Italy, which will be mostly virtual this year due to the pandemic.
 And this site offers some information on traditional foods served in Italy on this feast day.

 •Lithuanian tradition also focuses on fire, sun, and water.
 There were also traditions of wreaths (connected with marriage) and a tradition of jumping over the fire.
 Since Jack is a nickname for John, could this tradition be connected to the nursery rhyme, “Jack be nimble, Jack be quick, Jack jump over the candlestick”?